 While facing these challenges, Colombia has also become the largest host for Venezuelan migrants fleeing dire living conditions in their country.
-Some 5 million have already left, in what has become the second-largest migrant crisis in the world; 1.8 million of them are in Colombia.
+Some 5 million have already left, in what has become the second-largest migrant crisis

 The recent COVID-19 crisis complicates the situation and impacts food security for both Colombians and migrants, especially for those who depend on informal labour, who are in extreme poverty, and for migrants with precarious sources of income.